Tilbury Town railway station: History

-Early Years (1854-1923)
+Early Years (1854–1923)

 The railway was built through the site of Tilbury and opened on 11 April 1854 to Tilbury Station where ferries connected across the River Thames to Gravesend.
 Just east of the station a junction called Tilbury West Junction was opened on 14 August 1854 and passenger operations commenced to Stanford-Le-Hope and by 1856 to Southend.
 A further junction at Tilbury East Junction was provided giving a direct link between Tilbury and this line.
 No station was provided on the Tilbury Town site at the time because the area was largely undeveloped.

 It was the development of Tilbury Docks between 1882 and 1886 that saw a rise in the number numbers of workers living in the area.

 A railway station consisting of an up and down platform was provided and opened to workmen sometime in 1884 and to goods in 1885.
 The goods siding was on the up side and initially dealt with chalk used in building the docks.
-There was no footbridge so workmen (from the London direction) probably crossed the line at the ned of the platform to get to the docks area.
+There was no footbridge so workmen (from the London direction) probably crossed the line at end of the platform to get to the docks area.

 The station area was controlled by a new signal box opened in 1886, and a two siding goods yard was provided on the down side.

 The station, then named Tilbury Docks opened to passengers 17 April 1886 and a rail connection into the main dock area was provided west of the station site.
 This was also the official opening day of the docks themselves.
 Station buildings were provided on the up (docks) side of the line.
 Additional platform structures and a footbridge were provided sometime in the following decade.

 The Midland Railway took over the LT&SR on 7 August 1912 and Tilbury Docks station became a Midland Railway station.
 A new signal box was provided by the Midland in 1922.

-London Midland And Scottish Railway (1923 - 1947)
+London Midland And Scottish Railway (1923–1947)

 Following the Railways Act 1921 the station became the responsibility of the London Midland and Scottish (LMS) railway from 1 January 1923.

 At the request of Tilbury Council both Tilbury Dock and Tilbury stations were renamed.
 Tilbury Dock became Tilbury Town (for Tilbury Docks) to reflects its proximity to the town and Tilbury became Tilbury Riverside on 3 August 1934.

 World War 2 saw significant traffic at the station dues to activities in the adjacent docks.